The Best Annual Travel Insurance and Subscriptions for Frequent Travelers

 Earlier we mentioned our annual multi-trip plans.
 With these plans, you get:

-• Coverage for trip cancellation, trip interruption, and trip delay
+• Coverage for trip interruption, trip delay, and baggage

 • Coverage for COVID expenses and other illnesses or injuries that occur when you travel